JulianOzelRose/TL-WR841N-v14/README.md

 ![photo_2022-12-16_14-12-06 (5)](https://user-images.githubusercontent.com/95890436/208197839-11598118-c562-45e7-9051-d94d1c914e86.jpg)
 ## Testing UART port voltages
 To avoid shorting both the TL-WR841N router and the serial USB device, we must first confirm that we are using the correct voltages.
 This is an important step, as using the wrong voltage can damage the router, the serial USB device, or both.
 UART ports are typically either 3.3V, or 5V.
-Thankfully, this particular version of the router has pre-labled pins -- so there is no ambiguity over which pin is ```RX```, ```TX```, ```GND```, or ```VCC```.
+Thankfully, this particular version of the router has pre-labeled pins -- so there is no ambiguity over which pin is ```RX```, ```TX```, ```GND```, or ```VCC```.

 Using a multimeter, I tested and confirmed a 3.3V ```VCC```, ```GND```, and ```TX``` pins.
 The ```RX``` pin reads at 0.0V, because it is essentially a listening port, just waiting for information.
 We can safely assume ```RX``` receives at 3.3V, just like the rest of the pins.
 Once the voltage is confirmed to be 3.3V, the next step is to connect the 3.3V serial USB converter.